Category Archives: Thoughts

 In the face of imminent death

 During my flying career, I have only once been really scared for an extended amount of time.
-Coming down from very calm air over Lake Isabella for a landing at Kern Airport I was hit by some serious turbulence.

 From this day forwards, as we all understand now, we will always ask ourselves, when we are getting upset about something – “how will this upset help me in this situation?”
-If you just remember to ask yourself this question, I am sure it will get you over this upset immediately.
+If you just remember to ask yourself this question, I am sure it will get you over any upset immediately.

 Here, for you to admire, the events of the ditching of the US Airways flight in the Hudson River…